ESS-render-3

 Energy storage systems like the one proposed at Stenson Lane provide a solution to this, by storing electricity from the grid at times of oversupply and releasing electricity back into the grid at times of peak demand.

-The site has been carefully selected and designed through a detailed assessment process, which considers heritage, landscape, ecological and environmental designations, access, flooding, transport, and agricultural land quality.
+The site has been carefully selected and the design has been informed by a detailed assessment process, which considers heritage, landscape, ecological and environmental designations, access, flooding, transport, and agricultural land quality.
 We have engaged a team of expert consultants to provide advice on the project.

 An important part of the development process is to engage with the local community.
 We hosted a consultation event on Monday 13th November at Stenson Fields Community Centre, Merevale Way, Stenson Fields, Derby, DE24 3EL.